-The level of fee which full-time "new system" students who will be continuing students in higher education in 2012/13 will be expected to pay will be dependent on where and what they choose to study.
+The level of fee which full-time new system students who will be continuing students in higher education in 2013/14 will be expected to pay will be dependent on where and what they choose to study.

-"new system" students who normally live in Wales and are studying in Wales, may be eligible to apply for a non means-tested fee grant of up to £2,085 a year, for the duration of their course - which does not have to be repaid.
+New system students who normally live in Wales and are studying in Wales, may be eligible to apply for a non means-tested fee grant of up to £2,085 a year, for the duration of their course - which does not have to be repaid.

-"new system" students who normally live in Wales and study at an English or Northern Ireland university or college that are charging variable tuition fees, will be able to take out a non-income assessed tuition fee loan of up to £3,465 to cover some or all of those fees (depending on how much they are charged and how much they wish to borrow).
-For students who normally live in Wales and are studying at an English or Northern Ireland university or college that is not charging variable tuition fees, the tuition fee chargeable could be any amount up to a maximum of £1,380 and students can apply for a tuition fee loan to cover some or all of this cost.
+New system students who normally live in Wales and study at an English university or college that are charging variable tuition fees, will be able to take out a non-income assessed tuition fee loan of up to £3,465 to cover some or all of those fees (depending on how much they are charged and how much they wish to borrow).
+New system students who normally live in Wales and study at an institution in Northern Ireland which is charging variable tuition fees, will be able to take out a non-income assessed tuition fee loan of up to £3,575 to cover some or all of their fees (depending on how much they are charged and how much they wish to borrow).
+For students who normally live in Wales and are studying at an English or Northern Ireland university or college that is not charging variable tuition fees, the tuition fee chargeable could be any amount up to a maximum of £1,380 and £1,425 respectively and students can apply for a tuition fee loan to cover some or all of this cost.